 Effectively Resolving Business Disputes

-If you are facing a business dispute, you should work with an Upper West Side business litigation attorney.
-These matters can be extremely complex, and it’s important that you solve them both quickly and discreetly.
-The attorneys at the Law Offices of David S. Rich, LLC have worked with clients facing an array of business disputes.
-We are skilled litigators who can help you stay out of court.
-However, we are not afraid to handle a matter that does go to court.
+If your company is facing a business dispute, you should retain an Upper West Side business litigation attorney.
+These matters can be extremely complex, and it’s important that your business resolve them as efficiently as is possible.
+The attorneys at the Law Offices of David S. Rich, LLC represent clients facing an array of business disputes.
+We are skilled litigators who zealously defend and prosecute lawsuits.
+Further, we may be able to help your company stay out of court.

-Our ultimate goal is to make your problem go away as quickly as possible.
-We do this through skilled advocacy and alternative dispute resolution, when possible.
-We will also handle issues privately and as confidentially as possible.
-If your matter is made public, we can help you minimize the overall impact.
-Contact an Upper West Side employment attorney at the Law Offices of David S. Rich, LLC today.
+Our ultimate goal is to make your business’s problem go away as expeditiously as possible.
+We do this through skilled advocacy in court and, where feasible, through alternative dispute resolution.
+Contact an Upper West Side business attorney at the Law Offices of David S. Rich, LLC today.

 Contact an Upper West Side Employment Attorney and Upper West Side Business Litigation Attorney

-When you need effective legal representation on the Upper West Side, contact the Law Offices of David S. Rich, LLC.
-We will listen to your needs and develop a strategic plan to address your legal issues.
+When your company needs effective legal representation on the Upper West Side of New York City, contact the Law Offices of David S. Rich, LLC.
+We will listen to your company’s needs and develop a strategic plan to address your business’s legal issues.
 We understand that time is of the essence.
-Therefore, will handle your matter quickly and as quietly as possible, managing every detail along the way.
-We offer confidential consultations of your case, so contact us for a meeting today.
+Therefore, will handle your company’s matter quickly as expeditiously as is feasible, and we will manage every detail along the way.
+We offer confidential consultations of your business’s case, so contact us for a meeting today.